kriszyp/lmdb-js/README.md

 If the `path` has an `.` in it, it is treated as a file name, otherwise it is treated as a directory name, where the data will be stored.
 The `options` argument to either of the functions should be an object, and supports the following properties, all of which are optional (except `name` if not otherwise specified):
 * `name` - This is the name of the database.
 This defaults to null (which is the root database) when opening the database environment (`open`).
 When an opening a database within an environment (`openDB`), this is required, if not specified in first parameter.
 * `encoding` - Sets the encoding for the database values, which can be `'msgpack'`, `'json'`, `'cbor'`, `'string'`, `'ordered-binary'`or `'binary'`.
 * `encoder` - Directly set the encoder to use or provide the settings for an encoder.
-This can be an object with `encode` and `decode` methods.
+This can be an object with settings to pass to the encoder or can be an object with `encode` and `decode` methods.
 It can also be an object with an `Encoder` that will be called to create the encoder instance.
 This allows you explicitly set the encoder with an import:
 ```
 import * as cbor from 'cbor-x';
 let db = open({ encoder: cbor });